em0n-1337/Linux-Ricing/README.md

 If you're familier with C language then you can add more functionalities manually.
 But if not then you can add patches, check the suckless website under dwm section.

-NOTE: I have uploaded .git folders as .zip format inside dmenu and slstatus.
+NOTE: In case, you want to use my dwm configurations, I have uploaded .git folders as .zip format inside dmenu and slstatus.
 Don't forget to unzip them before installting dwm